Virginia Military District - Ohio

 In the Virginia Military District on Ohio, over 16,000 surveys of parcels ended up being completed between the Scioto and Little Miami rivers.
 The land grants to veterans could be claimed by their heirs.
 Many acres ended up being transferred to creditors and land speculators who had acquired the "warrants" that established a veterans had a valid claim.
 The acreage in the Virginia Military District in Ohio fulfilled about 2/3 of all the land claims from Virginia veterans.

-The Federal government claimed that Virginia still had an adequate amount of land for veterans within the Cumberland Reservation in Kentucky, and invalidated the surveys which Anderson had authorized in the Northwest Territory.
+The US Congress decided on July 17, 1788 that General Anderson had been premature in opening lands north of the Ohio River.
+The Federal government claimed that Virginia still had an adequate amount of land for veterans within the state's Kentucky reserve, and invalidated the surveys which Anderson had authorized in the Northwest Territory.
 The US Congress changed its mind on August 10, 1790.
-It declared that the land in the Cumberland Reservation was exhausted and permitted survey and patenting of parcels in Ohio.
+It declared that the land in the reservation south of the Cumberland River in Kentucky was exhausted, and permitted survey and patenting of parcels in Ohio.

-Surveys in the Virginia Military District were done using Virginia's traditional metes and bounds approach.
-The rest of Ohio and the Northwest Territory was surveyed by the Federal government using the new rectangular Public Land Survey System:6
+Surveys in the Virginia Military District north of the Ohio River were done using Virginia's traditional metes and bounds approach.
+The rest of Ohio and the Northwest Territory was surveyed by the Federal government using the new rectangular Public Land Survey System.
+The Virginia approach, allowing land claims to be made before surveys and then using the metes and bounds technique, created overlaps and invited conflict between land claimants:6

 Because of the number of surveys and the difficulty of finding the physical objects they relied upon, this is probably the most litigated land area in Ohio.